 There really is no question about it.
 If we are going to understand how to prevent and treat breast cancer in people, we have to also conduct research on people!

-Without the Army of Women®, without you, this research may not have been as well-supported.
+Without the Love Research Army, without you, this research may not have been as well-supported.

 We are unique among non-institutional breast cancer nonprofits because we also do our own research.
 These efforts are always done in collaboration and focus on novel questions and ideas that have been ignored by the general research population.